Areas that Receive Rainfall over 400cm and less than 20 cm

 - The Western Ghats receives very heavy rainfall, more than 250 cm, early in the season.

 - Mawsynram in Meghalaya receives the highest average rainfall in the world.

-- The north-eastern part of the country receives maximum rainfall.
+- The northeastern part of the country receives the maximum rainfall.

-- Ganga valley witnesses a decrease in rainfall from the east to the west.
+- Ganga valley witnessed a decrease in rainfall from the east to the west.